awharn/zowe-cli-sample-dockerfiles/jenkins-agent/README.md

 # Jenkins Agent

 Jenkins build agent with the ability to install the npm keytar package for credential management.
-Also contains Java 8 and 11, nvm, and other utilities.
+Also contains Java 11, nvm, and other utilities.

 ## Usage